H4ad/omnistack/backend-nestjs/README.md

 - api: Deals with basic crud operations in the system.
 - analytics: Aggregates all data from operations in crud.
-- audit: Aggregates all data from operations in crud to audit before.

 ## :rocket: Getting Started